-To the Board of Directors and Shareholders of Cemtrex, Inc.
+To The Board of Directors and Shareholders of Cemtrex Inc. 19 Engineers Lane New York- NY USA.

-We have audited the consolidated balance sheet of Cemtrex, Inc. (the "Company") and subsidiaries as of September 30, 2016 and 2015 and the related consolidated statements of income, retained earnings and cash flows for the years then ended.
+We have audited the consolidated balance sheet of Cemtrex, Inc. (the "Company") and its subsidiaries as of September 30, 2017 and 2016 and the related consolidated statements of income, retained earnings and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We did not audit the financial statements of Advanced Industrial Services Inc, a wholly owned subsidiary, which statements reflect total assets of \$11,833,564 as of September 30, 2016 and total revenues of \$16,751,330 for the year then ended.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, in so far as it relates to the amounts included for Advanced Industrial Services Inc., is based solely on the report of the other auditors.
+We did not audit the financial statements of Advanced Industrial Services Inc, a wholly owned subsidiary, whose financial statements reflects total assets of \$13,186,148 as of September 30, 2017 and total revenues of \$21,706,436 for the year then ended.
+Those statements were audited by other independent auditors whose report has been furnished to us, and our opinion, in so far as it relates to the amounts included for Advanced Industrial Services Inc., is based solely on the report of the other auditors.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial statements.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, based on our audits and the report of other auditors, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company and subsidiaries as of September 30, 2016 and 2015 and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of other auditors, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company and subsidiaries as of September 30, 2017 and 2016 and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.